 And not only you can just walk all over it, you can swim between them too!
 If you started early enough, you have a chance to dive in the rift created by the two plates!

-And for all you, Game of Thrones fans out there, this is also the place where many scenes of the show have been filmed, so make sure to check out where exactly if you are die-hard fans of the series.
+And for all you, Game of Thrones fans out there, this is also the place where many scenes of the show have been filmed, so make sure to check out exactly where those places are if you are a die-hard fan of the series.

 2.2 The Geysir